 This summary of significant accounting policies of Warp 9, Inc. is presented to assist in understanding the Company's financial statements.
 The financial statements and notes are representations of the Company's management, which is responsible for their integrity and objectivity.
 These accounting policies conform to accounting principles generally accepted in the United States of America and have been consistently applied in the preparation of the financial statements.

-The Consolidated Financial Statements include Warp 9, Inc. (the Company), and its majority-owned subsidiaries ("Warp 9, Inc., a Delaware corporation").
+The Consolidated Financial Statements include the Company and its majority-owned subsidiary ("Warp 9, Inc., a Delaware corporation").
 All significant inter-company transactions are eliminated in consolidation.

 Accounts receivable